1. When was Katahdin Woods and Waters National Monument established?

 8. Can I have a campfire in the monument?

-Campfires are allowed only in designated locations and with a valid Maine Forest Service Campfire Permit unless in an authorized location.
-Designated locations are fire rings at established campsites and IAT lean-tos.
-Campfires are authorized without a permit at the Lunksoos and Sandbank Stream campsites.
+Campfires are allowed only in designated locations and with a valid Maine Forest Service Campfire Permit, unless in an authorized location.
+Designated locations are the fire rings at established campgrounds, campsites, and lean-tos.
+Campfires are authorized at the Lunksoos Campground and Sandbank Stream campsites without a permit.
+All other campsites require a campfire permit.

 9. Where do I get a campfire permit?